spenoir/django-testdriver/README.md

 You can refresh the Spec Runner page after writing or modifying a spec to see the result in the runner.
-This is pretty much all you need for local testing, although you might want to run the management command once in a while to get a coverage report update or to check your tests in other captured browsers.
+This is pretty much all you need for local testing, although you might want to run the management command once in a while to get a coverage report update...

 Coverage
 --------
 To update the coverage, you will need to run the management command as this is how the static files are generated using genhtml.
 You will also need to install LCOV (see Requirements above).
-For coverage to work, the coverage jar must be placed in a folder one below JSTESTDRIVER_PATH but it doesn't have to be called plugins!
-Nice to know :)

 Settings
 --------